ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 - With the help of MD it is possible to model phenomena that cannot be studied experimentally.
 -  Understand atomistic details of conformational changes, protein unfolding, interactions between proteins and drugs
 - Study thermodynamics properties (free energies, binding energies)
+- Biochemical reactions (enzyme catalysis, protein complex assembly, protein or RNA folding, chromatin maintenance and assembly, etc) are dynamic processes, and MD allows us to describe some of them.

+To run a molecular dynamics simulation we need the interaction potential for the particles in the system, from which we can calculate the forces acting on atoms.

 A force field (FF) is a set of empirical energy functions and parameters used to calculate the potential energy *U* of a system of atoms and/or molecules as a function of the molecular coordinates.
 Classical molecular mechanics (MM) potential energy function used in MD simulations is an empirical function comprised of non-bonded and bonded interactions: